 Ineligible costs are costs related to the creation and delivery but not directly related to the creative process or delivery.
-Examples of ineligible costs include equipment purchase, depreciation, general website costs, training and capital costs.
+Examples of ineligible costs include photography (LDRS and CRS only - photography is an eligible cost for the Ancillary Measures), equipment purchase, depreciation, general website costs, training and capital costs.